Kofi Dzamesi: Service under John Kufuor

-Assassination attempt in 2008

 In June 2008, an intruder broke into the residence of the regional minister with the aim of assassinating Dzamesi.
 The intruder was shot dead by police and house security.
 Dzamesi was out of town at the time of the incident.

 Further political life

 In 2014, Dzamesi was elected a member of the national council of the New Patriotic Party.
 Prior to the 2016 general election, Dzamesi was appointed the chair of the New Patriotic Party's select committee on chieftaincy affairs.
 In 2017, he transitioned from this role to be appointed as Minister for Chieftaincy and Religious Affairs by President Akufo-Addo to replace Henry Seidu Daanaa.

 Dzamesi was the parliamentary candidate on the NPP ticket in 2012, 2016 and 2020 for the Ketu North seat.
 In 2020, he commissioned a 3 units classroom block at Agordeke in the Ketu North Constituency and cut sod for the construction 20 seater WC toilet at Tadzewu.
 That year, he again lost the parliamentary contest.
 President Akufo-Addo did not re-appoint to government ministerial post, Dzamesi and all other government ministers who lost at the 2020 parliamentary elections in his second presidential term.